tdvortex/eris/eris-book/src/concepts/features.md

 # Core features

-What does it mean to bridge Discord with the Fediverse?
+Eris's is designed to play to the strengths of both the Fediverse and Discord.

 ## Comparison with other apps